fedora-infra/spammish/README.md

 # Spammish Accounts

+**This application is now obsolete, it has been integrated into Noggin: https://github.com/fedora-infra/noggin/pull/672**

 This is a UI to manage accounts detected as spam in Fedora's authentication system.

 When a users registers for a new account in Noggin and Basset is enabled, the account is created as "stage user" but the email validation token is not sent out.
 Instead, a message is sent to Basset to request a spam check.
 Basset sends a request back to Noggin with the result.
 If the account is not flagged as spam, the validation email is sent out.
 Otherwise, the account stays in the "stage" state.